-This creates an IMPLNG=VI entry in the IMPLNT.
+This creates an IMPLNG=VI entry in the IMPLNG=VI entry in the IMPACT.
 INI file, configuring the language code as the system-wide default.

 - Command Line: - Append /LANG=VI at the end of the current command line.

 This causes the specific instance of SYSPRO to use the defined language code.